Get tickets to the Mel Robbins Show

-(NEXSTAR) — “The Mel Robbins Show,” is a new one-hour syndicated talk show hosted by author and speaker Mel Robbins, debuting on this station on Sept.
+(NEXSTAR) — “The Mel Robbins Show,” is a new one-hour syndicated talk show hosted by author and speaker Mel Robbins, premiering on Sept.
 16.

 You can watch the show live, in person!
 The show is being filmed at the CBS Broadcast Center in New York City, and the best part is tickets are free!
 To get tickets and information about the show, CLICK HERE.